AppLovin/AppLovin-MAX-Godot/README.md

   <img width="400" alt="image" src="https://github.com/AppLovin/AppLovin-MAX-Godot/assets/23690238/d8320199-6288-472d-93db-c81912bbddc3">

 5. Click on `Export Project...`
   - Note: if you provided a `Unique Name` under the `Package` category, it does not seem to apply the package name to the Android Studio project (on the other hand, it will for the APK).
 We will need to replace it manually yourself in the Android Studio project.
-See `Other considerations`.
+See [Other considerations](#other-considerations).
 6. Open the Android Studio project.
 By default, it will be in `<GODOT_PROJECT>/android/build` folder.
   - Note: Your Android Studio project will not run properly by default.
     1. Godot can fail to export our plugin AAR to the Android Studio project.
 We will be using Gradle for dependency management.
 See Step 7 and onwards.
     2. As mentioned before, Godot can also fail to export your package name properly.
-See `Other considerations`.
+See [Other considerations](#other-considerations).
 7. Copy the `AppLovin-MAX-Godot-Plugin.aar` in `<GODOT_PROJECT>/android/plugins/AppLovin-MAX-Godot-Plugin` to the `libs` directory in `<GODOT_PROJECT>/android/build/libs`.
 8. In the `build.gradle`, add the following line in the `dependencies` code block:
 ```